iva korbar

 Picture

-Tija's story is a poetic performance using physical theatre combined with sign language and storytelling.
-It was created for the Krasopis festival – Festival for the research, promotion and protection of Dinaric karst and performed above the Vinodol valley on the karstic glades of Mount Tić, at an altitude of about 700m above the sea level.
-It was prepared site-specifically regarding the topic and the location; at amazing area of free grazing places of the firstly neglected, and then later abandoned horses which have turned into wild horses through the course of time.
-The Festival was, among other topics, covering the process of their bewilderment and their current life.
+Tija's story was a poetic performance using physical theatre combined with sign language and storytelling.
+I created a site-specific performance for the Krasopis festival – Festival for the research, promotion and protection of Dinaric karst and performed it on the karstic glades of Mount Tić 700 meters above the Vinodol Valley.

 Picture

-The performance told the story of the wedding day of a young girl Tija and Tija's resistance to the hardships of women's life in karstic-cultural landscapes.
-It focused on a true event; the traditional wedding transfer of the bride on a horseback.
-Custom included taking the bride from her village to the groom's village.
-It was happening at the beginning of the 20th century in the vicinity of the city of Knin in Croatia under the mountain Dinara.
+The performance told the story of the wedding day of a young girl Tija and her resistance to the hardships of women's life in karstic-cultural landscapes.
+It was a reenactment of a true event: the traditional wedding custom at the beginning of the 20th century near the city of Knin, Croatia, of taking a bride from her village on horseback to the groom's village.

 Picture